 On 25 January 2007, the 2006-built Eurocopter EC135 T2+ c/n 0532 was registered PH-MAA with ANWB Medical Air Assistance

 and the aircraft arrived in the Netherlands on 23 February 2007.
-The PH-MAA is one of six EMS-helicopters operated by ANWB Medical Air Assistance and in use for crew training and as a spare aircraft for maintenance cover of the lifeliners.
+The PH-MAA is one of

+five EMS-helicopters operated by ANWB Medical Air Assistance and used first for crew training and as a spare aircraft for maintenance cover of the lifeliners.

 The four lifeliner helicopters in the Netherlands are:"Lifeliner 1" in Amsterdam,